“No, it was not very hard to fall in love with Karna, however unsuitable a suitor he was condemned to be.”

 When King Vahusha learns about his daughter’s inclination towards Karna and her complete refusal to marry anyone else, he is faced with a dilemma.
-The society, just as imposing as it is today (cue: Indian Matchmaking), wouldn’t let a father, that too a king, keep his daughter unmarried.
+Society, just as imposing as it is today (cue: Indian Matchmaking), wouldn’t let a father, that too a king, keep his daughter unmarried.
 On the other hand, the same society would never approve of her marriage to a sutaputra, a perceived low caste.

 Uruvi is swift to remind him that he isn’t the wrong man, but the wronged man.
-It is society which has branded Karna notorious for being a lowcaste – a misfit in the world of royalty.
+It is a society which has branded Karna notorious for being a low-caste – a misfit in the world of royalty.
 Uruvi’s quarrels with her parents on marrying Karna lead the reader to a societal problem that is relatable even today – how just is it to murder the happiness of a child in the name of ‘honour’?

 If Uruvi’s arguments with her parents show us how, even in today’s world, social standing is an important consideration of marriage, Uruvi’s swayamvar becomes a microcosm of the society itself – then and now.
-Uruvi’s choosing Karna in her swayamwar causes a disruption in the hall – many of the princes, including the Pandavas, are enraged; a reaction sadly neither of us are alien to even in 2020.
+Uruvi’s choosing Karna in her swayamwar causes a disruption in the hall – many of the princes, including the Pandavas, are enraged; a reaction sadly neither of us is alien to even in 2020.

 Another deeply etched contradiction that Karna’s Wife brings to the surface is that of morality.
 It is true that Karna took the side of evil, but were the Pandavas, Guru Dhronacharya and others moralistic in their doings?
 Guru Dronacharya defies the morals and dharma of a teacher by being unjustly partial towards Arjuna.
 True, during the dice game, Karna was immoral in asking Draupadi to be brought to the hall by force and then in assassinating her character.
 However, does that fact discount Yudhishthira’s act of pawning his kingdom, his brothers and then his wife away in a game of dice?
-Can we let the Pandavas get away with the fact that they were unable to protect her wife as she was humiliated in a hall full of people?
+Can we let the Pandavas get away with the fact that they were unable to protect their wife as she was humiliated in a hall full of people?
 Having pondered on all these points, it doesn’t then appear surprising when Uruvi’s mother remarks, “I thanked God that you were Karna’s wife and not Arjuna’s.”

-So if Karna falls prey to the society’s hypocrisies and to the misplaced morals of the Pandavas, Kunti isn’t far behind.
+So if Karna falls prey to society’s hypocrisies and to the misplaced morals of the Pandavas, Kunti isn’t far behind.
 Too afraid to be denounced in a society where an unmarried mother is considered ‘unvirtuous’, Kunti had to abandon her son.
-The fear of the society is such that it can let a mother forsake a son, so that her image of ‘virtuosity’ is not tarnished.
+The fear of society is such that it can let a mother forsake a son so that her image of ‘virtuosity’ is not tarnished.
 So, Kunti appears to be a paradoxical mother, who has loved her five sons so tenderly but deserted her eldest.

 Karna and Arjuna